burlingsmith/tic-tac-yew/README.md

 # Tic-Tac-Yew
-Tic-tac-toe project implemented with the Yew framework for Rust.
+Tic-tac-toe web app, implemented in Rust.

 ## About
 This project is just some personal practice with the following: